jihadtareq/InvoiceTask/README.md

 ## about project

--Admin can generates invoices for clients and create clients(done with unitTest).
+- Admin can generates invoices for clients and create clients(done with unitTest).

 ## Requirements
--PHP 7.4.22.
+- PHP 7.4.22.
--MySQL DB.
+- MySQL DB.
--StopLight API design.
+- StopLight API design.

 ## gitHub repo